sebyldino/TileDash/README.md

 ![preview](https://github.com/sebyldino/TileDash/assets/17813720/970c8263-4726-4f8c-9e8f-960b087f46d1)

-#### RELEASE NOTES FOR v0.4
+#### RELEASE NOTES FOR v0.5
-- Flows and Advanced flows can be add on header (set them at end of dashboard.js)
+- Add pages
+- Add type GAUGE
+- Add 2 theme: smooth-light and smooth-dark (see end of this readme)
+- Add variable to css to customise some color (see ':root' in each css)
+- Adjust slider
+- Adjust mobile vue
+- Adjust some css styles
-- Add possibility to disable screenSaver on mobile
+- Add possibility to define token in dashboard.js
-- Refresh the page when it comes back to the foreground on mobile
+- Group name is now optionnal

-## TODO/IDEAS LIST
+#### TODO/IDEAS LIST
 - Add some information on screensaver
 - Adapt combinaison of HEIMDALL with code and SCREENSAVER
 - Add transition on IMAGE type
-- Add theme
 - I would like to have possibility to create half tile (like width: 2.5,)
 - Add languages variables
 - Add RGB light tile
 - Add CAMERA tile
 - Add WEATHER tile
-- Add possibility to create differents pages

 #### DONE
 - Try if it can works on ESP32 (I think it's ambitious, but it crossed my mind!) ->  Impossible, memory size is to small on ESP32 (it works but can not upload all files needed)